 One more reason for slow charging is -

-It is very common for the dust to accumulate inside the tablet's socket and when you charge your tablet, the dust stuck inside prevents fast charging.
+It is very common for the dust to accumulate inside the phone's socket and when you charge your phone, the dust stuck inside prevents fast charging.

-As I mentioned above, your tablet needs to connect with all four contacts of the USB cable for fast charging.
-Sometimes, dust in the tablet, charger, or USB Cable can prevent it.
+As I mentioned above, your phone needs to connect with all four contacts of the USB cable for fast charging.
+Sometimes, dust in the phone, charger, or USB Cable can prevent it.

 You can clean it yourself, but make sure to use a non-conductive material such as a toothpick.

 Faulty USB Cable

 One of the most tortured components is cable.
 Cables of Earphones, Headphones, and USB Cables go through many twisting, squeezing, and troubling.

 Therefore, if you face slow charging problems with your Samsung Galaxy Tab S8, there might be a problem with the USB cable.
 Wires in USB Cables often break, and the damage is not visible because of the cover of the USB Cable.

 Try using a different cable that you own.
 You can also borrow your friends.
 If the charging works, voila, you found the culprit.
 Buy a new USB cable that's compatible with the charger.